-Residency Coordinators: Dr. Valerie McElliott, Anatomic Residency Coordinator; and Dr. James H. Meinkoth, Clinical Residency Coordinator
+Residency Coordinators: Dr. Valerie McElliott, Anatomic Pathology, and Dr. James H. Meinkoth, Clinical Pathology

 Residency programs in anatomic and clinical veterinary pathology are offered.
-Candidates must have the DVM degree or equivalent.
-The anatomic and clinical pathology residency programs are three years with options to enter into the PhD program.
+Candidates must have a DVM degree or equivalent.
+The anatomic and clinical pathology residency programs are three years with options to enter the PhD program.
 The programs are designed for those interested in diagnostic veterinary pathology and board certification by the American College of Veterinary Pathologists.
 Residency training occurs through the Veterinary Medical Teaching Hospital and through the Oklahoma Animal Disease Diagnostic Laboratory.
-The program involves extensive diagnostic casework on primarily domestic animals and includes weekly case conferences and seminars.
+The program involves extensive diagnostic casework primarily of domestic animals and includes weekly case conferences and seminars.
 In addition, abundant archived materials are available for the specialty board preparation.